Accenture/accenture.github.io/_drafts/reactlearnings.md

 comments: true
 ---

-# Mobility—Introducing React-Native, a cross-platform app
+# Mobility—The need for a cross-platform app development framework
 For the past few years, enterprises have taken a “ready, fire, aim” approach to deploying “mobile-first” or “mobile-only” strategies for amplified productivity, superior communication and better efficiency.

 However, as enterprises dig into mobility solutions, challenges can arise, including security, real-time access to data, device diversity and volatility.
 Multiple device operating systems available in the market, coupled with frequent upgrades for the systems, make it tough to choose the right framework for application development.